Emergent Bell Phase in an Electro-Nanomechanical Quantum Simulator

-The Hamiltonian of our platform provides a remarkable degree of tunability through experimental knobs.
-In practice, $\omega_0/2\pi$ is adjustable from $10~\mathrm{MHz}$ to $1~\mathrm{GHz}$; $t/(2\pi\hbar)$ can be set anywhere between $1$ and $100~\mathrm{GHz}$; $g_0/(2\pi\hbar)$ can be engineered in the $0.01$–$1~\mathrm{GHz}$ range; $U/(2\pi\hbar)$ typically falls between $2$ and $20~\mathrm{THz}$, and $V/(2\pi\hbar)$—largely determined by the intertube spacing—can reach values up to $\sim 10^3~\mathrm{GHz}$.
-These parameters are tunable both at the fabrication stage and \textit{in situ} during measurement via gate-voltage control.
 A quantum simulator based on two nearby parallel CNTs is within near-term experimental reach.
 Recent advances in deterministic CNT stamping allow placement at predefined locations with spatial precision better than $100~\mathrm{nm}$~\cite{butzerin_design_2024}.
 A four-quantum-dot configuration per CNT is compatible with standard electrostatic gating on extended nanotubes, building on recent multi-QD devices with up to three QDs in series~\cite{tormo-queralt_novel_2022}.\\

-\textit{Methods and Results--} Given the size of the Hilbert space associated with the Hamiltonian, direct diagonalisation is not possible.
-An analytical insight into the physics of the problem can be obtained using the (unitary) Lang-Firsov (LF) approximation, $\hat S= \sum_{i, \mu}\frac{g_{i,\mu} \hat n_{i}}{\omega_{\mu}} ({\hat a_{\mu}}^{\dagger} - \hat a_{\mu}) $, widely used in condensed matter physics to describe polaron physics, which provides an exact description of the system in the atomic limit \cite{lang_kinetic_1963, bhattacharya_phonon-induced_2021}:
+\textit{Methods and Results --} Given the size of the Hilbert space associated with the Hamiltonian, direct diagonalisation is not possible.
+Analytical insight into the physics of the problem can be obtained using the (unitary) Lang-Firsov (LF) approximation, $\hat S= \sum_{i, \mu}\frac{g_{i,\mu} \hat n_{i}}{\omega_{\mu}} ({\hat a_{\mu}}^{\dagger} - \hat a_{\mu}) $, widely used in condensed matter physics to describe polaron physics, which provides an exact description of the system in the atomic limit \cite{lang_kinetic_1963, bhattacharya_phonon-induced_2021}:

-The LF transformation effectively replaces the electron-phonon interaction $\hat H_{e-p}$ by an attractive long-range electron-electron interaction $\hat H_{\tilde{U}}$ plus a phonon-mediated tunnelling term.
-As previously noted, the attractive electron-electron interaction can stabilise the otherwise repulsive Coulomb interaction $\hat{H}_U$.
+The LF transformation effectively replaces the electron-phonon interaction $\hat H_{e-p}$ by an attractive long-range electron-electron interaction $\hat H_{\tilde{U}}$ plus a phonon-mediated tunneling term.
+As previously noted, the attractive electron-electron interaction can stabilize the otherwise repulsive Coulomb interaction $\hat{H}_U$.
 Significant insight into the physics of the problem can be gained by discussing the expected physics in the atomic limit, where no hopping occurs. \\